 1. Biological filtration

 The most important and absolutely necessary function of an aquarium filter system is for biological filtration.
 To sum it up, biological filtration in an aquarium is the process of converting the toxic ammonia produced by fish to relatively harmless nitrate.
 Without biological filtration, no fish can survive in a closed system such as in a home aquarium for long.
-To understand it further, you must first understand Aquarium Nitrogen Cycle which is one of the most important knowledge every fish hobbyist must learn.
+To understand it further, you must first understand Aquarium Nitrogen Cycle which is one of the most critical knowledge every fish hobbyist must learn.

 2. Mechanical filtration